helm/helm/CONTRIBUTING.md

 Improvement Proposal](https://github.com/helm/community/tree/master/hips).
 A
 Helm Improvement Proposal is a design document that describes a new feature for the Helm project.
-The proposal should provide a concise technical specification of the feature and a rationale for the feature.
+The proposal should provide a concise technical specification and rationale for the feature.

 [HIP 1](https://github.com/helm/community/blob/master/hips/hip-0001.md)
 describes the process to write a HIP as well as the review process.